Home / Blog / How To Create A Content Calendar (Step-By-Step + Templates)

 Tracking metrics in your content calendar reveals which topics and formats actually move your business forward.

 Compare performance across different variables to identify what works.
 Sort your calendar by content type to see if videos outperform images.
 Filter by publication time to spot your best performing hours.
-Review performance by author to understand which team members create content that resonates most.
-Understanding how to create a content calendar that includes performance data means you'll make decisions based on evidence instead of assumptions.
+Making decisions based on evidence instead of assumptions is what separates a functional calendar from a decorative one.

 Schedule monthly calendar reviews where you analyze the past 30 days and plan improvements for the next period.
 Look for gaps in your publishing schedule and weeks where certain content types dominated too heavily.
 Identify your top five performing posts and examine what they have in common.
-Were they published at specific times?
-Did they use particular formats or cover certain topics?
 Find your lowest performers and determine if they failed because of poor execution, wrong timing, or audience disinterest.

 You don't need to build your content calendar from scratch when proven templates already exist.
 Free, ready-to-use templates save hours of setup time and include the essential fields most teams need.
 The best templates let you customize fields, add automation, and scale as your content operation grows.
 Choose templates based on your team size, the platforms you manage, and whether you need approval workflows or simple scheduling.